 Potential value NBA signings

-It’s unknown whether Barton will decline the $12.8 million option on his contract for next season.
+Barton just recently opted out of his contract for the 2021-22 season, making him a free agent.
+It’s now an open question what his market would look like.
 He’s 30-years-old and might want one more long-term deal to max out his earnings.
 What we do know is that he is still a solid all-around player at this point in his career.
 Since the start of the 2015-16 season, the wing is averaging 14.1 points, 5.1 rebounds and 3.3 assists while playing solid defense.

 The Lakers are going to be in an interesting position when it comes to this 20-year-old former second-round pick from Iowa State.
 Horton-Tucker is seen as an ascending talent and a potential starting wing moving forward.
 In fact, LeBron James continues to speak highly of him.
 Joining the Lakers’ rotation this past season, he averaged 9.0 points, 2.8 rebounds and 2.6 assists in limited action.
 Will some team come calling for the upside?
 If so, are the Lakers able to match a lucrative offer for one of the most interesting NBA free agents of the cycle?